CllsPy/FreeCodeCamp/1_MachineLearningWithPython/README.md

 ## Content

-Sure!
-Here’s the updated table with all completion statuses set to "Completed":

 | **Section**                                   | **Topic**                                        | **Completion Status** |
 |-----------------------------------------------|--------------------------------------------------|-----------------------|
 | **TensorFlow Fundamentals**                   | Introduction to TensorFlow                       | Completed             |